 As someone who works for Life, it is wonderful and truly humbling to hear how much of a difference our services really can make in people’s lives.

-During this Easter time, I hope you’ll join me in thanking our front-line staff for the sterling job they’re doing in the most difficult of circumstances, and I hope you find a spare moment to contemplate just how much a miracle life really is.
+During this Easter time, I hope you’ll join me in thanking our front-line staff for the sterling job they’re doing in the most difficult of circumstances.